 Walk on the Athabasca Glacier

+Another fun thing to do in Canada is walk on a glacier.
 Jasper National Park is blessed to have a plethora of breathtaking panoramic landscapes and experiences that will leave visitors speechless.
-Perhaps the one attraction that epitomizes both of these aspects is the Athabasca Glacier.
+Perhaps the Athabasca Glacier is the one attraction that epitomizes both of these aspects.
 The exhilarating experience of walking on a glacier becomes a reality when you participate in the Glacier Adventure courtesy of Brewster Travel Canada.

 Take a moment to admire the awe-inspiring scenery.
 The landscapes are incredible as you enjoy views across the Columbia Icefield.
 If you are planning a visit to the Athabasca Glacier, you can easily stay in the town of Jasper and take day trips in.